Add to collection

 Dr Christopher Moy

 My role in this project is to investigate past climate change and see how climate change impacts lake water quality.
 So what’s fantastic about the Lakes380 project is we’re in the process of collecting literally hundreds of sediment cores from around the country.
-And from this network of lake sediments and lake sediment cores, we can use them to get a better understanding of how climate has changed during the past millennium.
+And from this network of lake sediments9 and lake sediment cores, we can use them to get a better understanding of how climate10 has changed during the past millennium.

 Dr Susie Wood